NatWeiss/ValTree/README.md

 Values can be strings, integers or floats.
 When parsing, `ValTree` reads the value as a string, then also converts it to `long` and `double` using `strtol` and `strtod`.
 All three types of data are stored simultaneously as separate data members for quick access.

-Each `ValTree` is a self-contained recursive class containing siblings and children.
+Each `ValTree` is a self-contained recursive class containing an array of children.
 Children are `ValTree` objects stored at one level deeper than current.
-Siblings are `ValTree` objects stored at the same depth level.
-Parsing a `ValTree` puts all siblings inside the first `ValTree` object for convenience.
+Children are returned by reference and guaranteed to be non-null (if a child is not found then an empty static object is returned via `ValTree::null()`).

 Example Code